 - Using an offset spatula or icing smoother, wipe away the excess frosting, leaving you just enough to coat the outside of the cake.
 Do not mix your crumb coating frosting back into your icing if it has cake debris in it.
 Refrigerate the cake for 15-20 minutes to allow the crumb coat to harden.

-- Remove the cake from the refrigerator and proceed to the remaining frosting to the top and edges of the cake.
+- Remove the cake from the refrigerator and proceed to add the remaining frosting to the top and edges of the cake.
 To get a nice smooth edge, use your offset spatula and icing smoother to wipe away excess frosting.

 - Take the extra frosting and pipe florets on top of the cake.

 - For the ganache: In a microwave-safe bowl, combine the white chocolate and heavy whipping cream.
-Microwave at 50 percent powder for 30 seconds at a time, and stir after each 30 seconds.
+Microwave at 50 percent power for 30 seconds at a time, and stir after each 30 seconds.
 Repeat until the chocolate is melted and smooth.
 The white chocolate ganache should run smoothly off your spoon.
 Add additional heavy whipping cream if needed to make the ganache thinner.

 - Drizzle the white chocolate down the sides and over the top of the cake.